Best Diabetologist in Indiranagar | The Life+ Hospital

-Medication and insulin injections: My suggestion is, try your best to maintain your blood glucose level through exercises and diet.
-If still it remains unmanageable, then only opt for oral medication or insulin injection.
+Medication and insulin injections: My suggestion is, try your best to maintain your blood glucose level through exercise and diet.
+If still, it remains unmanageable, then only opt for oral medication or insulin injection.
 I must mention here that current day’s medications in this regard do not have any negative effect on your baby.
-Still, natural ways are the best solution and ensure least complications.
+Still, natural ways are the best solution and ensure the least complications.

 So many women have asked about the effect of diabetes during pregnancy on babies.

 Yes, this affects your baby at birth and right after birth as well.

 Macrosomia.
 This makes your baby big and extra fact.

 Low blood glucose or hypoglycemia.
 If your blood glucose level has been high for a long time then inside the womb, the insulin supply to the baby’s blood remains so high.
 The baby gets the required level of glucose delivered from the mother.
 But once he/she is out of the womb then the insulin level in the blood remains high but no more glucose supply from the mother.